Skip to content

 update_game_state(gs)

-# Commit changes at the end of each frame
+# IMPORTANT: call commit unconditionally at the end of each cycle

 gs.commit()